algebra_with_sympy

 The last cell illustrates how it is possible to substitute numbers with units into the solved equation to calculate a numerical solution with proper units.
 The units(...) operation is part this package, not Sympy.

-In IPython environments (IPython and Jupyter) there is also a shorthand syntax for entering equations provided through the IPython preparser.
+In IPython environments (IPython, Jupyter, Google Colab, etc...) there is also a shorthand syntax for entering equations provided through the IPython preparser.
 An equation can be specified as eq1 =@ a/b = c/d.

 screenshot of short syntax